Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Summary of the Canadian Radio Operator's Account:

 While en route to Halifax the captain ordered him to obtain the names, home addresses, and names and addresses of next of kin for the entire crew.
 On arrival Halifax they anchored in Bedford Basin to await convoy.
 New life jackets arrived and they were tested by the 1st mate who put a 50 lbs chunk of iron on one of them, attached it to a long rope and put it over the side into the water.
 It was still floating after 24 hrs so must have passed the test.
 He also says the ship was fitted with gear to enable them to refuel the escorts at sea.
 On departure Halifax the convoy consisted of 38 (? this number is incorrect) merchant ships and an escort of 1 armed merchant cruiser and a submarine (these were HMS Aurania and HMS Tribune - follow the link to HX 126 for names of escorts that joined later), which was "all the navy had available for protection of the convoy and was supposed to protect us from surface raiders which at that time seemed to be all that the enemy were using in the western part of the Atlantic".
 He adds that the convoy was about 8 columns wide with 4 or 5 ships in each column and the tankers in the middle where they would be safer from attack.
-On May 19 they sailed westwards towards Canada for about 12 hours before turning around to continue towards England.
-At midnight he was called on watch because a straggler had been attacked and was seen burning behind the convoy (note: Jürgen Rohwer reports no stragglers sunk on that date, but lists the British Norman Monarch as the first ship to be sunk at 04:58 GMT on May 20, by U-94 - this may have been the vessel they saw).
-He says he returned to the bridge at 08:30 just in time to see a tanker go up in a sheet of flames in the next column and another ship being torpedoed (Rohwer lists M/S Darlington Court at 14:48 and M/T British Security 2 minutes later) whereupon the Commodore gave orders to disperse.
+On May 19, they sailed westwards towards Canada for about 12 hours before turning around to continue towards England.
+At midnight he was called on watch because a straggler had been attacked and was seen burning behind the convoy (note: Jürgen Rohwer reports no stragglers sunk on that date, but lists the British Norman Monarch as the first ship to be sunk at 04:58 GMT on May 20, by U-94 - this may have been the ship they saw).
+He says he returned to the bridge at 08:30 just in time to see a tanker go up in a sheet of flames in the next column and another ship being torpedoed (Rohwer lists M/S Darlington Court at 14:48 and M/T British Security 2 minutes later), whereupon the Commodore gave orders to disperse.

-In the radio room the radio operator listened to ship after ship sending "SSS torpedoed" call signs, followed by another station repeating them along with name of the ship and location, and then repeated again by Cape Race.
-Finally his own turn came to send out this signal* and he waited to hear it repeated before heading for the boat deck to find everyone except the captain and 1st mate standing off from the ship in the lifeboats.
+In the radio room the radio operator listened to ship after ship sending "SSS torpedoed" call signs, followed by another station repeating them along with the name of the ship and location, and then repeated again by Cape Race.
+Finally, his own turn came to send out this signal* and he waited to hear it repeated before heading for the boat deck to find everyone except the captain and 1st mate standing off from the ship in the lifeboats.
 The captain yelled for him to jump, and while in the water he heard 2 splashes and saw that the 2 officers followed him into the water.
 The British gunner, who had come on board in Halifax was found to be missing, then someone spotted him in the water hanging on to the boatfalls, apparently too frightened to let go.
 One of the lifeboats started to move over to assist him when another torpedo hit the ship and she settled down in the water and slowly sank.
 By the time the gunner's body was retrieved he was already dead.

 George Byer says that when a ship was spotted in the horizon several days later the bosun tied an oil soaked rag to a spar and lit it to give a smoke signal, which must have been seen by the lookout on the ship.
 He says this was a Royal Navy corvette, part of the ocean escort that was supposed to have escorted the convoy starting the day after the attack broke up.
-According to him they spent several hours on board before being transferred to the rescue ship, making it over 225** rescued seamen on board this vessel which was meant to accommodate 190 (he in fact says there were 18 from his own ship).
+According to him they spent several hours on board before being transferred to the rescue ship, making it over 225** rescued seamen on board this vessel which was meant to accommodate 190 (he says there were 18 from his own ship).
 Due to shortage of fuel and food the rescue ship and escorts put into Reykjavik where several hours later the survivors were taken by army transport to a British Army transit camp on the outskirts of the city, except for the boatswain who was taken to the British service hospital due to pain in his swollen legs, but he soon rejoined them because the doctors had been called away on an emergency to treat the 3 survivors from HMS Hood which had been sunk by Bismark.
 A couple of days later they were all given a tot of rum in celebration of the sinking of Bismark.

 * J. R. Hegland ("Nortraships flåte") states that Malin Head Radio had been unable to read the position given in the radio operator's signal, but the naval authorities ordered a thorough search for survivors.
 This failed miserably in that the final number of casualties from the 9 torpedoed ships amounted to over 200 people.

 X A final, uncertain piece of info in the Admiralty's war diary with regard to John P. Pedersen is that naval authorities at Reykjavik later reported (on June 8) that an aircraft had seen a lifeboat with 12 survivors and 5 dead on June 1, approx. position 59N 40W.
 Also, Jan-Olof Hendig, Sweden has sent me an excerpt from U-71's KTB, stating that this U-boat, at 12:15 on June 21-1941, in Quadrant AL 1973 (appr.
 56 39 N 26W, according to the quadrant converter at ubootwaffe.net), encountered a lifeboat from John P. Pedersen with 3 survivors under a tarpaulin.
 The commander (Walter Flachsenberg), having had to decline their request to be taken aboard, gave them some water and supplies, along with the course and distance to the Irish coast, but he says "Boot und Besatzung befanden sich in einem Zustand, der bei der herrschenden Wetterlage kaum noch Rettungsaussicht bot" - the boat and its occupants were in such a state, that he did not think there was much hope of them making it in the prevailing weather conditions.
-(U-71 had departed Kiel for its first active patrol just a a week earlier, June 14 - ref. external link at the end of this page).
+(U-71 had departed Kiel for its first active patrol just a week earlier, June 14 - ref. external link at the end of this page).

 ** I'm not entirely sure these numbers are correct.
 According to "Convoy Rescue Ships", Hontestroom had rescued a total of 69 men, from John P. Pedersen, Cockaponset and Darlington Court.

-The crews were later put back on the rescue ship for transport to England, while he, the 2nd mate and 4th engineer (this should probably be 3rd engineer) were taken to an Isle of Man ferryboat which was in use as a troop transport, and sailed for England, arriving Preston on June 4.
+The crews were later put back on the rescue ship for transport to the U.K., while he, the 2nd mate and 4th engineer (this should probably be 3rd engineer) were taken to an Isle of Man ferryboat which was in use as a troop transport, and sailed for the U.K., arriving Preston on June 4.
 They had no money so had to borrow from the purser of the ferryboat for their bus fare to Liverpool.
 Once there, the Norwegian shipping office sent them to a house for the night, most of which was spent in or near an air raid shelter.
 The next day they were put on a train for Glasgow, but the train spent several hours in a tunnel after the alert had sounded.
 When they finally reached Glasgow a Nortraship representative put them up at Beresford Hotel for 2 weeks.

-Rounding off his story the radio operator says he was given the equivalent of 2 months' pay and some money for loss of personal effects, as well as some ration coupons to buy some new clothes.
+Rounding off his story the radio operator says he was given the equivalent of 2 months' pay and some money for the loss of personal effects, as well as some ration coupons to buy new clothes.
 He spent his 22nd birthday alone among strangers when the other 2 left to find jobs; he couldn't find one, though he was eventually hired by the Marconi company.

 More on Convoy HX 126: